 The OccuSync 2.0 controller is also much better in the hand, and the technology much better at maintaining a connection – I didn’t lose signal once within the 500m legal range, even where there were sources of RF interference nearby.
 The old Air (and the current Mavic Mini) are not so well equipped.
 The remote also seems to last a good many more flights before requiring charging, which is a nice plus if you’re charging from the car.

-As ever, customers will be able to choose between a standard set (the drone, one battery, the controller, and a simple chargerone set of spare props), and the ‘Fly More’ kit.
+The Mavic Air 2 is shipping now and, as ever with DJI, customers can choose between a standard set (the drone, one battery, the controller, and a simple charger one set of spare props), and the ‘Fly More’ kit.
 The latter comes with a total of 3 batteries, a set of ND filters, a sequential charger, a nice case, and a more spare props.